wildfly-extras/wildfly-decks/README.md

 * Open onstage.html and introduce the deck to present's filename (e.g. wildfly-deck-full.html).
 * Click on "Pop-up" to create the presentation window to share.
 * Use the onstage window to control the presentation.

+Note that this work is derived from the <https://github.com/paulrouget/dzslides> project which states that any change is allowed as long as the original (dzslides or license) name is not used.